-As defined in the VEHSS uniform data template, survey respondents were assigned to mutually exclusive race/ethnicity and gender categories (Note: the term "gender" is used herein to align with the terminology used by the CDC data visualization system).
+As defined in the VEHSS uniform data template, survey respondents were assigned to mutually exclusive race/ethnicity and sex categories.
 If a particular survey did not include all race/ethnicities, this was noted in the data brief and documentation for that survey.